All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does sermorelin affect testosterone levels?

-Sermorelin does not directly increase testosterone.
-However, improved growth hormone levels can create a more favorable hormonal environment that may support natural testosterone production.
+Sermorelin doesn't directly increase testosterone.
+But improved growth hormone levels can create a more favorable hormonal environment that may support natural testosterone production.
 Some men report subjective improvements in libido and energy that could be partially related to this effect.

 Can sermorelin cause hair loss in men?

-Hair loss is not a recognized side effect of sermorelin.
+Hair loss isn't a recognized side effect of sermorelin.
 In fact, some patients report improved hair growth and thickness due to growth hormone's effects on cell regeneration.
 If you experience new hair loss, other causes should be investigated.

 Will sermorelin side effects go away on their own?